slick-lab/blog-in/README.md

-# inkwell
+# blog-in

-- inkwell is the solution aiming to reduce devs stress of having to rewrite codes in creating blogs site
+- blog-in is the solution aiming to reduce devs stress of having to rewrite codes in creating blogs site

 **i will try to make this readme as short as possible**